 - Operational performance metrics (KPIs, benchmarks)

-- Maintenance and repair logs (for equipment and facilities)
+- Maintenance and repair logs (equipment and facilities)

 - Employee shift schedules and task assignments